notoriouscorgi/cacheonhand/cacheonhand/README.md

 }
 ```

 The `identifier` is a human-readable string describing the cache key's purpose (e.g., the API endpoint).
-This is useful for debugging and future codegen support.
+This is useful
+for debugging.

 ```kotlin
 data class GetUserQuery(val userId: String) : CacheableInput.QueryInput {